GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 column **t** to your selections.
 The text is always written after any numerical columns.
 Note that if you wanted to scale or shift the output values you need to do so during reading, using the **-i** option.
+To output all numerical columns and ignoring trailing text, use **-on**.
 Perspective view: The **-p** option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~